foyzulkarim/hikma-pr/hikma-pr-gui/DATABASE.md

 ~/.hikmapr/reviews.db
 ```

+The database location is now automatically configured to use the user's home directory with a `.hikmapr` folder.
+This ensures:
-This ensures data consistency between the CLI tool and the GUI dashboard.
+- Data consistency between the CLI tool and the GUI dashboard
+- Proper data persistence when running via npx
+- Cross-platform compatibility (works on Windows, macOS, and Linux)

+The database path is dynamically set using the `DATABASE_URL` environment variable, which defaults to `file:~/.hikmapr/reviews.db` but can be overridden if needed.

 ## 💡 Pro Tips